inovizz/demystifying-docker-for-devs/demo5/README.md

 root@arun:~# cat /var/lib/docker/overlay2/8bc94f4c70a6099cb8b3ea798c934ccbaa5a1570dcecab31f917288366319f7b/diff/someinfo.txt
 This might be some useful information.
 ```
-Okay, so data is still there. what if we remove container? lets do that as well.
+Okay, so data is still there. what if we remove container ? lets do that as well.

 **Step 6**: Remove Container
 ```sh